Inside the Mountain Gates

 Watercolor by Helen Brown, 29" x 35"

 This watercolor depicts where the Missouri River enters the Rocky Mountains.
-From the journals of Lewis & Clark, “We entered much the most remarkable clifts that we have yet seen.
+From the journals of Lewis and Clark, “We entered much the most remarkable clifts that we have yet seen.
 These clifts rise from the waters edge on either side perpendicularly to the hight of 1200 feet.
 Every object here wears a dark and gloomy aspect.
 The towering and projecting rocks in many places seem ready to tumble on us…for the distance of 5 ¾ miles, the river is deep from side to side nor is there in the first 3 miles of this distance spot…on which a man could rest the soal of his foot…..I found a place sufficiently large to encamp my small party….from the singular appearance of this place I called it the gates of the Rocky Mountains” [sic].

 West of the Great Divide